WRAL (FM): Easy listening and Jesse Helms

 A construction permit authorizing the station was initially given the call sign WCOY.
 It changed to WRAL-FM before it signed on for the first time on September 6, 1946, on 95.3 with an ERP of 1,000 watts.
-It was the second FM station to operate in North Carolina after Christian radio station WMIT, and the first to operate on the new 88–108 MHz FM band (FM stations had previously used the 42–50 MHz band.).
+It was the second FM station to operate in North Carolina after Christian radio station WMIT, and the first to operate on the new 88–108 MHz band (FM stations had previously used the 42–50 MHz band.).
 WRAL-FM was a sister station to WRAL 1240 AM (now WPJL).
 WRAL-AM-FM were owned by A.J.
 Fletcher's Capitol Broadcasting, which added a TV station in 1956, WRAL-TV channel 5.
 The studios were located at 130 Salisbury Street, with the transmitter on Davie Street Extension.

 Beginning in the 1960s, WRAL-FM offered its own programming, ending the simulcast with its AM sister station.
 It played easy listening music and provided extensive agricultural reports.
 Together with WCEC in Rocky Mount and WGBR in Goldsboro, WRAL-FM helped establish a statewide radio network named the Tobacco Radio Network, which connected communities throughout North Carolina.
 It became the precursor to today's North Carolina News Network, originally based at the WRAL studios (and sold to Curtis Media Group in 2009).
 WRAL-FM moved to 101.5 MHz in 1947.
 It concurrently increased its ERP to 54,000 watts.

 Jesse Helms became the news director of the radio stations in 1948, adding TV duties when channel 5 signed on.
 From 1960 until his election to the U.S. Senate in 1972, the station offered the audio portion of commentaries by Helms which aired as the "Viewpoint" segment on WRAL-TV.
 The station increased its ERP to 250,000 watts in 1963, which was grandfathered one year later after the FCC imposed new tower height and power restrictions.
-That made WRAL-FM an FM "superpower station."
+That made WRAL-FM an FM "superpower station".
 Only a handful of stations in the U.S. had power of a quarter-million watts or more.